V. A. Alegacone: Early life

 Alegacone was born on 19 March 1903.
 He was the son of Bastiampillai Virasipillai Sinniah and Annamah.
 He was from one of the leading families in Mannar in northern Ceylon.
 He was educated at St. Xavier's Boys' College, Mannar.
 He joined the legal profession, becoming a proctor and a notary public, and practising law in Mannar.
 He was president of Mannar and Jaffna Diocesan Council for a number of years.

 Alegacone married Mary Sebastiammah, daughter of Bastiampillai Arasaratnam.
 They had five children - Arunthathie, Thevathasan, Balendra, Sathiyavan and Arichandran.

 Political career

 Alegacone was elected to Mannar Town Council in the 1940s.
 He served as the council's chairman between 1947 and 1956.

 Alegacone stood as an independent candidate in Mannar at the 1952 parliamentary election but was defeated by the sitting MP C. Sittampalam.
 He later joined the Illankai Tamil Arasu Kachchi (Federal Party) and became an active member of the party.
-He was ITAK's candidate in Mannar at the 1956 parliamentary election.
-He won the election and entered Parliament.
+He won the 1956 parliamentary election in Mannar as an ITAK's candidate and entered Parliament.
 He was re-elected at the March 1960, July 1960, 1965 and 1970 parliamentary elections.

 Alegacone died on 25 November 1973.